 Content and structure

-4. The program is designed for BSc’s who have demonstrated particular skills and interests in analytical and quantitative economics and finance.
+4. The program is designed for BSc’s who have demonstrated strong skills and interests in analytical and quantitative economics and finance.
 The program ensures that the students further deepen their scientific understanding and at the same time learn how to apply state-of-the-art methods to actual businesses.
 All courses are taught by faculty with strong research records and experience in the application of recent theoretical developments.
-The applied relevance and academic level of the program is continuously developed by the program’s own dedicated study board in close collaboration with the program’s business contacts and its academic advisory board.
+The applied relevance and academic level of the program is continuously monitored and developed by the program’s own dedicated study board in close collaboration with the program’s own advisory board.
 The program provides students with analytical and problem-solving competencies.
 The students attain an understanding of the opportunities and risks in the economy.
 They are trained to apply theory to practical solutions.
-In an international study environment they learn to work with people from other countries and to express themselves effectively in written and oral English.
+In an international study environment, they learn to work with people from other countries and to express themselves effectively in written and oral English.

-(2) The program consists of a structured first year with eight advanced mandatory traditional and discipline oriented courses in economics and finance (60 ECTS points) where the students get a deep insight into the underlying theories and methods and are trained to use these on specific cases and data sets.
-Each of these eight courses combine lectures and exercise sessions and have a number of contact hours exceeding other courses at CBS and with ambitious PhD level learning goals.
+(2) The program consists of a structured first year with eight advanced mandatory traditional and discipline-oriented courses in economics and finance (60 ECTS points) where the students get a deep insight into the underlying theories and methods and are trained to use these on specific cases and data sets.
+Each of these eight courses combine lectures and exercise sessions and has ambitious PhD level learning goals.
 The third semester consists of electives (30 ECTS points).
-All electives must be within the fields of economics and finance and courses corresponding to 15 ECTS points have to be progressive relative to the first year courses.
-Each student’s elective course program is approved course by course and also as a whole on an individual basis.
+All electives must be within the fields of economics and finance and courses corresponding to 15 ECTS points must be progressive relative to the first-year courses.
+The elective course program is approved based on a categorization of elective courses into three categories: progressive courses, ordinary courses, and applied courses.
 All or part of the electives may be taken at one of the leading international business schools CBS collaborates with.
-The fourth semester (30 ECTS points) completes the program through a traditional Master’s thesis or a combination of a business project and a shorter Master’s thesis paper.
-The subject of the Master’s thesis study has to be within the fields of economics and finance.
+The fourth semester (30 ECTS points) completes the program through a traditional master’s thesis or a combination of a business project and a shorter master’s thesis paper.
+The subject of the master’s thesis study must be within the fields of economics and finance.

 (3) The below table lists the structure of the programme and the ECTS credits of the individual courses (30 ECTS per semester).
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the table below.